saugkim/Android2021_LUT/LearningDiary.md

-13.5.2021 (TO)
+13 MAY 2021 (TO)
-how to use ImageButton, there are some images(like icons) available
+how to use ImageButton, there are some images(like icons) available from Android Studio
-  - ic_menu_save for file saving button icon..
+  - ic_menu_save for file saving button icon...
 <br />
 <br />